kingtuler1454/kingtuler1454/README.md

 Hi there 👋
+🔭 I’m Python and C++ developer
-🔭 I’m student on  Samara University
+🔭 I’m student on  Samara National Research University on the course Information Security of Automated Systems (10.05.03)

 Here is a short describe of my skills:
 1. Good knowledge of Python, C++, SQL;